 People with Atrial fibrillation may be five times more likely to have a stroke than people without it.

-We asked Doylestown Hospital electrophysiologist Robert Sangrigoli, MD about the connection between Atrial Fibrillation (AFib) and stroke and why it's so important to recognize.
+We asked Doylestown Health electrophysiologist Robert Sangrigoli, MD about the connection between Atrial Fibrillation (AFib) and stroke and why it's so important to recognize.

 What is the connection between stoke and atrial fibrillation?

 Atrial fibrillation is a leading risk factor for stroke.
 With atrial fibrillation, the upper chambers of the heart beat irregularly and rapidly, which may impair your heart's ability to squeeze, relax and empty itself of blood.
 As a result, blood does not move quickly, becomes more stagnant and is prone to forming blood clots that can travel in the blood stream towards the brain and block blood flow to the brain causing a stroke.